 Ihar Losik is a former RFE/RL Václav Havel Journalism Fellow (2015-2016 cohort).
 In 2022, USAGM honored Losik with its David Burke Distinguished Journalism Award.

 Losik’s case is not an isolated incident.
 As part of the Lukashenka regime’s larger crackdown on independent media, Belarus’ Interior Ministry added RFE/RL’s Belarus Service, known locally as Radio Svaboda, to its registry of extremist organizations on December 23, 2021.
 With this move, Belarusians who subscribe to Radio Svaboda online can now face up to six years in prison.
 Radio Svaboda’s website has been blocked in Belarus since August 21, 2020.
 The accreditation of all locally based journalists working for foreign media, including RFE/RL, were annulled by the Belarusian authorities in October 2020.
 Two RFE/RL journalists are currently imprisoned in Belarus.
 In addition to Ihar Losik, Andrey Kuznechyk has been wrongfully detained since November 25, 2021.
-Both Losik and Kuznechyk are recognized by the Belarusian human rights community as political prisoners.
+The Belarusian human rights community recognizes both Losik and Kuznechyk as political prisoners.

 The government continues to suppress press freedom in Belarus and employ ruthless tactics to silence dissent.
-Ihar Losik and Darya Losik’s cases underscore the dire situation faced by journalists and their families in Belarus.
+Ihar Losik’s case underscores the dire situation journalists and their families face in Belarus.
 The international community, including USAGM and RFE/RL, continues to call for their release.

 For more information, please visit the Free Ihar Losik page on RFE/RL’s website.